beetbox/beets/docs/plugins/convert.rst

 relative paths to media files, which tries to ensure compatibility when read from external drives or on computers other than the one used for the conversion.
 There is one caveat though: A list generated on Unix/macOS can't be read on Windows and vice versa.
+Depending on the beets user's settings a generated playlist potentially could contain unicode characters.
+This is supported, playlists are written in `M3U8 format`_.

 The ``-r`` (or ``--refresh``) option allows to refresh the converted files if the originals ones are modified.
 It instructs the plugin to compare the